Last updated: July 2026

 Explore Kootenai County, Idaho on the Map

-Kootenai County includes some of North Idaho’s most desirable communities, including Coeur d’Alene, Hayden, Post Falls, Rathdrum, Athol, Spirit Lake, and waterfront areas surrounding Lake Coeur d’Alene.
+Kootenai County sits in North Idaho and includes many of the area’s most popular communities, including Coeur d’Alene, Hayden, Post Falls, Rathdrum, Athol, Spirit Lake and waterfront areas surrounding Lake Coeur d’Alene.
+The county’s location gives residents access to lakes, mountains, trails, golf, shopping, healthcare and regional travel through nearby Spokane.

 Coeur d’Alene